InVisionCRM/Email-sender-GEM/README.md

     ```
     The application should now be running on `http://localhost:5173` (or another port if 5173 is busy).

+### 📁 Storage System

+The app uses a smart storage system that automatically adapts to your environment:

+- **Local Development**: Uses browser localStorage for template persistence
+- **Production (Vercel)**: Uses Vercel Blob storage for cloud persistence
+- **Fallback**: If Vercel Blob fails, automatically falls back to localStorage

+You can see which storage system is active by looking at the indicator in the header:
+- 🟡 **Local Storage**: When developing locally
+- 🟢 **Vercel Blob**: When deployed to production

+This means you can develop and test locally without needing to deploy, and your templates will automatically sync to the cloud when you deploy to Vercel.

 ## 📁 Project Structure

 The project is organized to be clean and maintainable.